-8. Rewarding & Recognizing Employees
+19. Rewarding & Recognizing Employees

-12. Bonding with Employees
+20. Bonding with Employees

-A good manager works continuously to nurture his relationship with his employees.
+It’s no secret that employees don’t leave jobs but their managers.
+A good manager works continuously to nurture their relationship with the team members.
 Above all, bonding with employees outside work is as important as inside the office.

 Team lunches, group treks, excursions are some methods to celebrate employees.
 Celebrating even their personal achievements- a new house, marriage- will deepen your bond.

-16.Conducting Exit interviews
+21.Conducting Exit interviews